 Now what we have here is the ADATA XPG Battleground XL Prime.
 It is an over-sized gaming mouse pad complete with RGB lighting and a splash-proof, scratch-resistant CORDURA fabric construct.
 This one retails for about $50 USD.
 A firm price point for such an offering.

 The ADATA XPG Battleground XL Prime comes packed inside a large rectangular packaging.
-It comes with the following documentations and accessories inside:
+The product should come with the following items inside:

 - Quick Start Guide